 |132 x 101 x 78 mm, 555 g||110 x 64 x 40 mm, 300 g|

 The physical size and weight of the Canon 750D and the Canon SX730 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX730 is considerably smaller (47 percent) than the Canon 750D.
 In this context, it is worth noting that neither the 750D nor the SX730 are weather-sealed.